Orchestration Cluster authorization

 API access

-When implementing your own integrations (for example, using a Camunda client), you should consider the following:
+When implementing your own integrations (for example, using a Camunda client), consider the following:

 - Job workers: Resource type